bikerglen/esp32-dante-test/README.md

 # esp32-dante-test
-highly experimental code to display dante network status and change routing
+Highly experimental code to display dante audio network status and change routing.
+No affiliation with Audinate or Dante.